Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V2/README.md

 - References

 <a name="section-introduction"></a>
-## 1 - Introduction
+## 1 - INTRODUCTION
 ------
 <ins>**History**</ins>

 Delta Parallel Robots (DPR) are part of the third generation of industrial robots, have evolved since the 1950s.
 Their parallel kinematic structure and high-speed capabilities make them ideal for precise tasks, particularly in pick-and-place operations.
-This article (or something like an article) sheds light on trajectory planning for DPRs, focusing on smooth motion for the End-Effector while minimizing deviations [1].
+This repository studies trajectory planning for DPRs, focusing on smooth motion for the End-Effector while minimizing deviations [1].

 </br>

 <ins>**Algorithms**</ins>

-The trajectory-planning problem of a DPR can be tackled [3][4][5][6][7] using various algorithms.
+The trajectory-planning problem of a DPR can be tackled using various algorithms [3][4][5][6][7].
 - 5th and 7th order polynomials
 - Cubic Splines
 - Higher Order polynomials